ATN International, Inc. (ATNI): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Specific details on the initial seed capital are not widely publicized, but the company's early strategy involved acquiring established telecommunications assets, suggesting access to significant funding or financing from the outset.
+Specific initial seed capital details are not public, but the company's early strategy of acquiring established telecommunications assets suggests access to significant funding or financing from the outset.

 Year Key Event Significance

-1990 Acquisition of Guyana Telephone and Telegraph Company (GT&T) Marked the first major international expansion into the Caribbean and South American telecom market.
+1990 Acquisition of Guyana Telephone and Telegraph Company (GT&T) Established the first major international expansion into the Caribbean and South American telecom market.

-2009 Company renamed ATN International, Inc. Reflected broader international scope beyond the Atlantic region.
+2009 Company renamed ATN International, Inc. Reflected a broader international scope beyond the original Atlantic region focus.

 ATN International, Inc. (ATNI) Ownership Structure